Jan 28 - Feb 21

 The list of meteor showers shows some visible from the southern hemisphere.
 It includes the range of dates when the shower is active, and the peak date.
 The possible number of meteors per hour at the peak is also shown.
 It is known as the Zenith Hour Rate, ZHR, and is the number to be expected with the radiant at the zenith, directly overhead, with a dark sky and no Moon.

 Also shown is the right ascension and declination of the radiant, and a nearby bright star.
-This latter may help give a quick idea of where the radiant is.
+The star may help give a quick idea of where the radiant is.

 The contents of this page are based on information from the International Meteor Organisation.
 Further details on meteor observing can be obtained from their web pages which should be consulted by anyone interested in making observations of meteors.